Dibyanandmishra/application-form-basic/README.md

 # Job Application Form (Basic)

-A simple and responsive Job Application Form built using **HTML and CSS**.
+A simple and responsive Job Application Form built using **HTML, CSS and JS**.
 This project is designed to collect applicant details like personal, educational, and professional information in a structured way.
 It is lightweight, beginner-friendly, and easy to customize for learning or small-scale projects.